thsant/3dmcap/doc/index.rst

 __ https://www.logitech.com/pt-br/product/hd-pro-webcam-c920

 After connecting your camera, you should *set the focus to infinity* and *turn autofocus off*.
 Changing focus turn the visual odometry
-(the estimation of the camera location) a lot harder and the ORB-SLAM2 system (the visual odometry system used by 3-Demeter Capture) will not work properly.
+(the estimation of the camera location) a lot harder and the ORB-SLAM2 system (the visual odometry system used by 3dmcap) will not work properly.
 You can use the ``v4l2-ctl`` tool accomplish this step at the Linux shell:

 ::